Networked Communication for Decentralised Agents in Mean-Field Games: Experiments

 Given the limitations presented by approximating exploitability, we also provide the second metric to indicate the progress of learning.

-\subsubsection{Average Discounted Return}
+\subsubsection{Average discounted return}

-We record the average discounted return of the agents' policies $\pi_k^i$ during the $M_{pg}$ steps - this allows us to observe that settings that converge to similar exploitability values may not have similar average agent returns, suggesting that some algorithms are better than others at finding not just NE, but preferable NE.
-See for example Fig. \ref{agree_fixed}, where the networked agents converge to similar exploitability as the independent agents, but receive higher average reward.
+We record the average finite-step discounted return of the agents' policies $\pi_k^i$ during the $M_{pg}$ steps of each outer $k$ loop.
+This allows us to observe that settings that converge to similar exploitability values may not have similar average agent returns, suggesting that some algorithms are better than others not just at finding equilibria, but also at finding preferable equilibria (when the assumption of a unique MFG-NE is removed by reducing regularisation; see Sec. \ref{discussion}) - cf. \citet{graber2025trembling,li2025repositioning}.
+See, for example, Fig. \ref{cluster_16}, where the networked agents converge to similar exploitability as the independent agents, but receive higher average reward.

-\subsubsection{Policy Divergence}
+\subsubsection{Policy divergence}

 We record the population's average policy divergence $\frac{1}{N}\Delta_k$ := $\frac{1}{N}\sum_{i=1}^N||\pi_k^i - {\pi_k^1}||_1$ for the arbitrary policy $\bar{\pi} = {\pi^1}$.
-Many of our theoretical results and proofs relate to the policy divergence, and in Appx. \ref{Full_theorems_and_proofs} we show extensively how the comparatively worsening sample complexities between the centralised, networked and independent cases is the result of their increasing policy divergences.
+Many of our theoretical results and proofs relate to the policy divergence, and in Sec. \ref{properties} we show extensively how the comparatively worsening sample complexities between the centralised, networked and independent cases are the result of their range of policy divergences.
 We therefore include this metric to show how this relationship affects learning in practice.

 Furthermore, the theoretical guarantees assume that the population is trying to learn the unique equilibrium policy $\pi^*$, with the implication that all agents should end up with this identical policy, regardless of the learning architecture (Sec. \ref{properties}).
-However, we find that in practice that populations may be converging (in terms of exploitability/return) while having non-diminishing policy divergence, particularly in the independent setting.
+However, we find in practice that populations may be converging (in terms of exploitability/return) while having non-diminishing policy divergence, particularly in the independent setting.
 We therefore also include this metric to indicate the difference between theoretical and empirical convergence.